IIT-EnergySystemModels/openTEPES/doc/rst/Introduction.rst

 The objective function incorporates the two main quantifiable costs: **generation, storage, and transmission investment cost (CAPEX)** and **expected variable operation costs (including generation, consumption, emission, and reliability costs) (system OPEX)**.

 The model formulates a **two-stage stochastic optimization** problem, including generation, storage, and electric and hydrogen network binary investment/retirement decisions, generation operation decisions (commitment, startup, and shutdown decisions are also binary), and electric line-switching decisions.
-The capacity expansion considers adequacy system reserve margin constraints.
+The capacity expansion considers adequacy system reserve margin and minimum and maximum energy constraints.

-The operation model is an electric **network-constrained unit commitment (NCUC)** based on a **tight and compact** formulation, including **operating reserves** with a
+The very detailed operation model is an electric **network-constrained unit commitment (NCUC)** based on a **tight and compact** formulation, including **operating reserves** with a
 **DC power flow (DCPF)**, including electric **line switching** decisions. **Electric network ohmic losses** are considered proportional to the electric line flow.
-It considers different **energy storage systems (ESS)**, e.g., pumped-hydro storage, battery, demand response, electric vehicles, solar thermal, alkaline water electrolyzer, etc. It allows analyzing the trade-off between the investment in generation/storage/transmission and the investment or use of storage capacity.
+It considers different **energy storage systems (ESS)**, e.g., pumped-hydro storage, battery, demand response, electric vehicles, solar thermal, alkaline water electrolyzer, etc. It allows analyzing the trade-off between the investment in generation/transmission/pipeline and the investment or use of storage capacity.

 The model allows also a representation of the **hydro system** based on volume and water inflow data considering the water stream topology (hydro cascade basins).
 If they are not available it runs with an energy-based representation of the hydro system.